biddster/node-red-contrib-wemo-emulator/README.md

 | `Off Topic`   | This is the topic sent when you ask Alexa to turn your thing off |
 | `Off Payload`   | This is the payload sent when you ask Alexa to turn your thing off |

+### Troubleshooting
+If Alexa can't discover the devices emulated by this node, please check you don't have a firewall blocking the following ports:
+ - 1900/udp
+ - You must also open the ports for all of the wemo emulator nodes configured